Research & Listening to People

 Our work is designed to strategically include several types of activities that are taking place simultaneously to provide a comprehensive picture of people’s needs, including:

-- Regular analysis of public opinion to ground our findings in the wealth of existing research being commissioned by national leaders and to monitor shifts in the landscape – topline takeaways are being shared with state and federal policymakers
+- Regular analysis of public opinion to ground our findings in the wealth of existing research commissioned by national leaders and to monitor shifts in the landscape.
+These topline takeaways are then shared with state and federal policymakers.

-- Ongoing engagements and consultations with USofCare’s key stakeholders and external advisors, including public opinion research partners and members of the Voices of Real Life and Founder’s Council, which offer diversity of viewpoints based on lived experiences and expertise
+- Ongoing engagements and consultations with USofCare’s key stakeholders and external advisors, including public opinion research partners and members of the Voices of Real Life and Founder’s Council, who offer diverse viewpoints based on lived experiences and expertise.

 Key Findings